 After practicing a little you will be able to hand letter a greeting or gift card & address the envelope with a personal touch or make table place cards with pretty handwriting for the holidays or dinner parties.
 Even when writing on a gift tag or writing out your grocery list.

-Handwriting is a natural extension of our personal style – the flow from our brain to pen to paper.
+A person’s handwriting is a natural extension of personal style – the flow from our brain to pen to paper.

-I love when I see pretty script or the elegant handwriting of my friends and family on an envelope in the snail mail that arrives in my mailbox and being able to recognize immediately who it is from just by seeing the handwritten address on the envelope.
+I love when I see pretty script or the elegant beautiful handwriting of my friends and family on an envelope in the snail mail that arrives in my mailbox.
+I like it that I am able to recognize immediately who it is from just by seeing the handwritten address on the envelope.

-I don’t want this to happen, but there seems to be less and less need to reach for a pretty pen and paper when a few strokes on a keyboard does it for us.
+I don’t want this to happen, but there seems to be less and less need to reach for a pretty pen, notebook or paper when a few strokes on a keyboard does it for us.

 Handwriting is as much a part of our personal style as how we decorate our home or what we choose to wear.
 It can tell so much about us.